sylwit/docker-plex/README.md

 This is a Dockerfile to set up (https://plex.tv/ "Plex Media Server") - (https://plex.tv/)

-If you've have paid for plexpass goto https://github.com/timhaak/docker-plexpass
+If you have paid for plexpass goto https://github.com/timhaak/docker-plexpass

 Build from docker file